gungunsingh8391-star/linux-progress/Cheatsheet.md

 ## less filename
 use_case: to view the text files.
-Use b to one page up, space for down, up and down arrows for lines, G and g to move to the end and beginning of file, /characters for searching characters.
+Use b to one page up, space for down, up and down arrows for lines, G and g to move to the end and starting of file, /characters for searching characters.

 ## Linux has pointers to files to access them from various locations.
 ## Hard link: